Statics

 |<---L--->|

-Total load: W = w × L (acts at center of beam)
+Total load: W = w × L (acts at the center of the beam).

 For symmetric support: